emmajanedrews/base-template/_posts/2016-10-27-the-most-important-parts-of-the-home-inspection.md

 youtube_alternate_image:
 youtube_code: 8zNzHNsGDYs
 ---

-{% include youtube.html %}
-Today I wanted to discuss three important aspects of home inspections.
+{% include youtube.html %}Today I wanted to discuss three important aspects of home inspections.

 The first thing to remember is that you as a buyer will have to pay for the home inspection.
 You don't want the seller to pay for the inspection because if they do, they will choose the inspector.
 As a result, the inspector will look out for the seller’s best interests instead of yours.
 You want the inspector to be working for you so that he or she can give you an unbiased opinion of the home.